rhythnic/redux-lenses/README.md

 in the transform, the value may appear as having changed when it hasn't, causing unnecessary renders.
 To avoid this, you can use the lensGroup.connect method, which compares values prior to transformation.

+## Framework compatibility
+Redux-Lenses, like Redux, isn't specific to React.
+Redux-Lenses should work anywhere Redux works.
+The included connect function is built to match the API of React-Redux.
+Redux-Lenses might not be compatible with the bindings for other frameworks, so you may have to write custom connect code to use Redux-Lenses with frameworks other than React.

 ## <a name="api"></a>API